amol9/imagebot/README.rst

 imagebot
 ========

-This bot crawls a given website or url(s) and downloads all the images.
+This bot (image scraper) crawls a given url(s) and downloads all the images.

 Features
 ========

 * Supported platforms: Linux / Windows / Python 2.7.
-* Uses scrapy web crawling framework.
 * Maintains a database of all downloaded images to avoid duplicate downloads.
 * Optionally, it can scrape only under a particular url, e.g. scraping *\http://website.com/albums/new* with this option will only download from new album.
-* Can filter urls by regex.
+* Filters urls by regex.
-* Can filter images by minimum size.
+* Filters images by minimum size.
 * Scrapes through javascript popup links (limited support).
 * Live monitor window for displaying images as they are scraped.
+* Asynchronous i/o design using scrapy and twisted.

 Usage
 =====